ruediger/help.github.com/_posts/2009-10-10-subtree-merge.markdown

 Setting up and doing the first merge
 ------------------------------------

-For this example, we'll make an empty "parent" repo and merge two other repos into it as subpaths.
+For this example, we'll make an empty "parent" repo and some other repos into it as subpaths.

+First, set up an empty repo for our example:

     [tekkub@tekBook: ~/tmp master*]
     $ mkdir test